2011 Oklahoma State Cowboys football team

 The 2011 Oklahoma State Cowboys football team represented Oklahoma State University in the 2011 NCAA Division I FBS football season.
 The Cowboys were led by seventh year head coach Mike Gundy and played their home games at Boone Pickens Stadium.
 They are a member of the Big 12 Conference.

 The 2011 season was arguably the best in the Cowboys' 112-year football history.
 They opened the season with 10 straight wins, in the process rising to #2 in the AP Poll—the school's highest-ever ranking in a major poll.
 After unexpectedly losing to Iowa State in Ames, they ultimately finished the regular season 11–1, including a 44–10 win over rival Oklahoma for their first win in the Bedlam Series since 2002.
-They also won their first-ever Big 12 title and their first outright conference title since winning the 1948 Missouri Valley Conference title.
-They were invited to the Fiesta Bowl, their first-ever Bowl Championship Series bid and the second major-bowl appearance in school history, where they defeated Stanford 41–38 in overtime.
+They also won their first Big 12 title and their first outright conference title since winning the 1948 Missouri Valley Conference title.
+They were invited to the Fiesta Bowl, their first Bowl Championship Series bid and the second major-bowl appearance in school history, where they defeated Stanford 41–38 in overtime.
 The Colley Matrix, an NCAA-designated major selector, chose OSU as national champions.

+Big 12 media poll

+The Big 12 preseason prediction poll, as voted on by members of the media, was released on July 20, 2011.
+The Cowboys were predicted to finish third in the conference, though they also received a first place vote.